Finite temperature $0^{-+}$ glueball spectrum from non-susy D3 brane of Type IIB string theory

 For the positive asymptote, $y\gg 0$, \be V(y)\approx 4-\frac{L^4m_a^2}{u_3^2}e^{-2y} \ee So the turning point in the positive segment $y_+=\ln(\frac{L^2m}{2u_3})$.
 At the negative asymptote, $y\ll 0$, \be V(y)\approx \left(6-\frac{3}{2}\d^2\right)-\frac{L^4}{u_3^2}(m^2+p^2)e^{3(1+\d/2)y} \ee The negative turning point is $y_-=\frac{2}{3(2+\d)}\ln\left(\frac{u_3^2}{L^4} \frac{6-\frac{3}{2}\d^2}{m^2+p^2}\right)$.
-Therefore using WKB approximation in \eqref{Schroedinger}, we get the following equality. \be \int_{y_-}^{y_+}dx\sqrt{-V(y)}=\left(n+\half\right)\pi \ee Here the integer $n=0,\,1,\,2,\,3,\cdots$ labels the states.
+Therefore using WKB approximation in \eqref{Schroedinger}, we get the following equality, \be \int_{y_-}^{y_+}dy\sqrt{-V(y)}=\left(n+\half\right)\pi \ee Here the integer $n=0,\,1,\,2,\,3,\cdots$ labels the states.
 It is clear that the right hand side of \eqref{wkb} depends on $n$ only.
 But the integration on the left hand side of \eqref{wkb} is a function of $u_3,\,L,\,\d,\,p$ and $m$.
 So once we evaluate the integration, the mass $m$ of a particular level $n$ can be expressed as a function of temperature $T$ and momentum $p$.
-But the depth of the potential-well is to be small enough to use the WKB approximation.
-In Figure \ref{pot}, the depth of the potential increases with the increasing value of $m$.
-It shows the depth for $m=4.0$ is smallest and the depth for $m=6$ is largest among the three given values of $p$ and $\d$.
-So this method is valid for the lower regime of spectrum.
-In this approximation method we can evaluate the glueball mass for first few energy levels like $m_{-+},\,m^*_{-+},\,m^{**}_{-+}$ etc.
+But the depth of the potential-well has to be small enough to use the WKB approximation.
+In Figure \ref{fig:pot}, the depth of the potential increases with the increasing value of $m$.
+It shows the depth for $m=4.0$ is the smallest and the depth for $m=6.0$ is the largest among the three given values of $p$ and $\d$.
+So this method is valid for the lower regime of the spectrum.
+In this approximation method we can evaluate the glueball mass for first few energy levels like $m_{-+},\,m^*_{-+},\,m^{**}_{-+}$ etc., i.e., for the ground state, the first and the second excited states etc.